okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Add your subdomain information

 On the Domain page of the configuration wizard, enter your subdomain name, for example, `login.example.com`, and then click **Next**.
-Verifying domain ownership is the next step in the configuration wizard.
+Verifying your ownership of the domain is the next step in the configuration wizard.

 ### Update your DNS TXT and CNAME record